Skatteetaten/vagrant-hashistack-template/README.md

 - `make template_example` runs the example in [template_example/](template_example).

-- `make template_init` will clean out the template for you to get started with the module developement.
+- `make template_init` will clean out the template for you to get started with the module development.

 - `make pre-commit` this is a helper command that will run the github linter locally and formatt/prettify all the `.tf` files in the directory.